danjperron/BitBangingDS18B20/README.md

  - DS18B20Pi5Scan.c &nbsp;&nbsp;&nbsp;&nbsp;Application to connect multiple DS18B20 on one GPIO.
    (I need to check if it works on others Pi and on 32 bits)
  - DS18B20Pi5V2.c  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Application to Connect one DS18B20 per GPIO but read them together.<br>
    <b> With new gpiod Version 2  only 2 gpio per read is possible.
-Still need to figure out how make it better. </b>
+Still need to figure out how to make it better. </b>
  - configDS18B20Pi5.c &nbsp;&nbsp;Application to set bit resolution  of the DS18B20.
  - Python module to be done later.